gkdr/lurch/README.md

 ## Installation
 1. Create a folder `lib`, and put the source code of the dependencies in there.
 You do not have to "install" the libs, the makefile in this project will call the right targets in their makefiles later on.
-2. Install the used libs' dependencies.
+2. Install the used libs' dependencies (which boils down to SQLite, OpenSSL, Mini-XML, and the libaxolotl-c that comes with axc.).
-3. [Get the Pidgin source code](https://www.pidgin.im/download/) and put it in the root directory of this repository, same as the makefile.
-(The plugin was developed with 2.11.0, and that is also what the makefile uses as the folder name.
-If yours is different, you will need to adopt it.)
+3. In case you don't have it yet, install `libpurple-dev`.)
-4. Copy the only sourcefile `lurch.c` into `pidgin-x.y.z/libpurple/plugins`.
+4. Type `make lurch` (or just `make`).
+This will compile the plugin, the two libs you just got, and link everything together into one file.
-5. Type `make lurch` (or just `make`).
-This will compile the plugin, the two libs you just got, link everything together and put it in your `~/.purple/` directory.
+5. To easily copy it in your plugin dir, type `make install`.
-6. Done.
-The next time you start Pidgin (or a different libpurple client), you should be able to activate it in the "Plugins" window.
+6. The next time you start Pidgin (or a different libpurple client), you should be able to activate it in the "Plugins" window.

 ## Usage
 This plugin will set the topic to notify the user if encryption is enabled or not.
 If it is, it will generally not send plaintext messages.
 If a plaintext message is received, the user will be warned.